Fullsailer/Fullsailer/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 C# Application with .Net Framework and writing when I can.
-- 🌱 I’m currently learning ... game development in Python, OCamel, and French.
 - 👯 I’m looking to collaborate on ...
-Financial applications, Machcine Learning, and Financial Modeling.
+Financial applications, Machcine Learning, AI, Cyber Testing, and Financial Modeling.
-- 🤔 I’m looking for help with ... building complex functions for data modeling.
-- 💬 Ask me about ... finance, coffee, tea, bourbon, books, tavel, or writing.
+- 💬 Ask me about ... coffee, tea, books, or writing.
 - 📫 How to reach me: ... fullsailercode@gmail.com

 <!--